OBSERVABILITY PLATFORM

 Service performance is generally defined in these ways:

-• Service Level Agreements (SLA): These are contracts between a provider and a client that determine acceptable performance measurements, and the consequences for violating those measurements.
+• Service level agreements (SLA): Contracts between a provider and a client that determine acceptable performance measurements, and the consequences for violating those measurements.
+An SLA defines the limits and consequences for failures.

-• Service Level Objectives (SLO): Usually internal, targets for specific metrics the provider aims to meet.
+• Service level objectives (SLO): Usually internal targets for specific metrics that the provider aims to meet.
 These should be as specific as possible and are usually stricter than the SLA.
-For example, 99.999% uptime or “responds to critical issues in 60 minutes or less.”
+For example, to ensure you meet an SLA to maintain 99.95% uptime or respond to an incident in less than two hours, you might define your SLO as meeting a standard of 99.999% uptime or responding to an incident within 60 minutes.

-• Service Level Indicators (SLI): The measurement being evaluated in an SLO or SLA.
-For example, if the SLO is “99.999% uptime,” the SLI is the uptime metric.
+• Service level indicators (SLI): The measurement being evaluated in an SLO or SLA, often as service uptime, availability, or response success rate.
+For example, if a SLO is to maintain 99.999% service uptime, the SLI is the service’s uptime metric.

-To create or update an SLO, see Create an SLO.
+To create, update, or delete an SLO, see Create an SLO.

 View overall SLO status